E1ROS/E1ROS/README.md

 **Hi there!
 I'm Ella, but online i go by "eiros"**

 🌱 **About Me:**
-- University student in the Philippines, majoring in **Computer Science**
+- University student in the Philippines
 - Currently learning **Python**, with some background in **HTML & CSS**
 - Excited to explore new tech and build cool coding projects